Whole Wheat Sourdough Starter & Loaf

 Day 1

 The whole processes of creating your starter will take about 1 week.
-On day 1, mix together 1 cup each of whole wheat flour (120 g) and water (240 g) in a large glass bowl.
-Combine with a silicone spatula, and cover with clean towel.
-Let rest on the counter for 24 hours.
+On day 1, mix together whole wheat flour and water in a your starter jar with a silicone spatula.
+Cover with a loose lid or towel, and let rest on the counter for 24 hours.

-Note: it may help to note down the empty weight of your container, that way you know exactly how much your sourdough weighs each day.
+It may help to note down the empty weight of your container, that way you know exactly how much your sourdough weighs each day.
+This is the jar that I use for my starter, but you can also just use a bowl with a lid if you prefer.

 Day 2

-Discard half of the mixture, then repeat the day 1 step.
-Mix in each 1 cup of whole wheat flour (120 g) and water (240 g).
-Cover with the towel, and let rest on the counter for another 24 hours.
+Discard half of the mixture, then repeat the day 1 step by mixing in the same amount of flour and water.
+Cover and let rest on the counter for another 24 hours.

 Days 3-5